-To even have a chance at getting hired for a company theses days you need to have your own equipment.
+To even have a chance at getting hired for a company these days you need to have your own equipment.
 And when I say this I have an insurance investigation company in mind.
 You will absolutely need to have your own equipment if you apply for an insurance investigation company.

 I will create a list of standard equipment needed with different price points for different budgets.
 Once you have the equipment it will last for several years and some of it will last for decades.
-Regardless of how long it lasts it will allow for you to make a living as a private investigator.
+Regardless of how long it lasts, it will allow for you to make a living as a private investigator.

 Start Your Own Business

 Many investigators get their start by simply starting their own business.
-Some states allow you to become a private investigator after taking a test that would show that you know the laws associated to being a private investigator.
+Some states allow you to become a private investigator after taking a test that would show that you know the laws associated with being a private investigator.
 Washington state is one of those states.

 Some states don’t require anything more than a business license (though this number is dwindling).

-I know many private investigators that were self taught through reading, asking questions and working hard to learn the craft.
+I know many private investigators that were self-taught through reading, asking questions and working hard to learn the craft.

 With that being said.
-If you are desperate to get a license then find out which states don’t require a professional license and just a business license to start a private investigation business..
+If you are desperate to get a license then find out which states don’t require a professional license and just a business license to start a private investigation business.
 I would highly recommend that you do your due diligence in learning the laws related to being a private investigator and possibly taking some online or college courses associated to becoming a private investigator.